camunda/camunda-docs/docs/reference/cloud-console-api-clients.md

 Cloud API clients are created for an organization, and therefore can access all Zeebe clusters of this organization.

-Create Cloud API clients in the organization settings.
+Create Cloud API clients in the organization management.

 A client can have one or multiple of the following permissions: